Luthaf/rascaline/docs/src/references/calculators/index.rst

 --------------------

 Below is a list of all calculators available.
-Calculators are the core of rascaline and are algorithms for transforming Cartesian coordinates into representations suitable for machine learning.
+Calculators are the core of featomic and are algorithms for transforming Cartesian coordinates into representations suitable for machine learning.
 Each calculators has a different approach of this transformation but some belong to the same family.
 To learn more about these connections and the theory you may consider our